KarlAustin/karlaustin.com/content/post/valleret-photography-gloves-initial-thoughts.md

 +++
 date = "2016-03-26"
 draft = false
-title = "Valleret Photography Gloves - Initial Thoughts" categories = [ "Photography"]
+title = "Vallerret Photography Gloves - Initial Thoughts" categories = [ "Photography"]
-tags = ["valleret", "gloves", "photography", "clothing", "kickstarter", "review"]
+tags = ["vallerret", "gloves", "photography", "clothing", "kickstarter", "review"]
 +++

-# Valleret Photography Gloves
+# Vallerret Photography Gloves
-{{< img-post path="date" file="20160327-5399.jpg" alt="Valleret Photography Gloves" type="right" >}}
+{{< img-post path="date" file="20160327-5399.jpg" alt="Vallerret Photography Gloves" type="right" >}}
-I first came across the Valleret Photography Gloves on {{< url-link "Kickstarter" "https://www.kickstarter.com/projects/1823457299/photography-gloves-extend-your-session-in-style" >}} back in December 2015 and today they were waiting for me when I got home from the coffee morning.
+I first came across the Vallerret Photography Gloves on {{< url-link "Kickstarter" "https://www.kickstarter.com/projects/1823457299/photography-gloves-extend-your-session-in-style" >}} back in December 2015 and today they were waiting for me when I got home from the coffee morning.

 They got my attention as I've never found a pair of gloves that will keep my hands *warm* **and** *allow* me to operate my camera as well.
 It was either cold hands or fumbling with the camera, with the increased risk of dropping it.
 These gloves are designed for photographers and come with some useful features as well as a nice warm merino wool inner.

 ---

 ## Presentation
 Unfortunately initial impressions are a bit poor.
 They've obviously tried to present them nicely whilst keeping the budget down but they've been let down by their packaging supplier.
-The Valleret logo and writing have been embossed on to the carboard sleeve, but the overprint has missed by a large margin so it all looks very odd and amateur.
-The sleeve itself is supposed to be regtangular, but again they've been let down as it hasn't been folded up in to shape so it's half flat, half popped up on one side.
+The Vallerret logo and writing have been embossed on to the cardboard sleeve, but the overprint has missed by a large margin so it all looks very odd and amateur.
+The sleeve itself is supposed to be rectangular, but again they've been let down as it hasn't been folded up in to shape so it's half flat, half popped up on one side.
 The die cut logo on the front is also tatty, it looks like the die cutter has been over-used, leading to an unclean cut.

 {{< img-fit
     "6u" "20160326-5376.jpg" "Overall packaging"